daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-11-13-Metabolomics-WGCNA-Analysis-Part-1.md

 From this, we get a list of metabolites that drive differences in lifestages.

-**Key point: These VIPs can only be extracted using *pairwise* comparisons*.
-Here, I did this by comparing stages across development (i.e., eggs to embryos, embryos to larvae, and so on).**
+**Key point: These VIPs can only be extracted using pairwise comparisons.** Here, I did this by comparing stages across development (i.e., eggs to embryos, embryos to larvae, and so on).

 ![VIPs](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/MetabolomicsWGCNA/vip_bars.png)